chazzconi25/IC322-Portfolio/week05/review_questions05.md

 ## Review Questions

 ### R17: Consider two hosts, A and B, transmitting a large file to a server C, over a bottleneck link with rate R. To transfer the file, the hosts use TCP with the same parameters (including MSS and RTT) and start their transmissions at the same time.
 Host A uses a single TCP connection for the entire file, while Host B uses 9 simultaneous TCP connections, each for a portion (i.e., a chunk) of the file.
 What is the overall transmission rate achieved by each host at the beginning of the file transfer?
 Is this situation fair?

 -
 - I am not at liberty to discuss the fairness of life or networks.

 ***

 ### R18: True or false?
 Consider congestion control in TCP.
-When the timer expires at the sender, the value of ssthresh is set to one half of its previous value.
+When the timer expires at the sender, the value of ssthresh is set to one half of its previous value

-- False
+- False, the new value is one half of cwind.

 ***

 ## Problems

 ### P27: Host A and B are communicating over a TCP connection following RFC 5681.
 Host B has already received from A all bytes up through byte 96.
 Suppose Host A then sends two segments to Host B back-to-back.
 The first and the second segments contain 40 and 80 bytes of data, respectively.
-In the first segment, the sequence number is 97, the source port number is 302, and the destination port number is 80.
+In the first segment, the sequence number is 97, the source port number is 302, and the destination port number is 80

 *Host B sends an acknowledgment whenever it receives a segment from Host A.*
 **a.** In the second segment sent from Host A to B, what are the sequence number, source port number, and destination port number?
 **b.** If the first segment arrives before the second segment, in the acknowledgment of the first arriving segment, what is the acknowledgment number,